Data Bus: The Powerful Subsystem for Data Transfer

 There are hardly any computers without internal and external data buses.
 An internal data bus or local bus creates connections between all the components on a motherboard.

 Interestingly, an external data bus handles everything peripherals on the motherboard.
 Most computers come with different external buses.
-However, the external devices in question determine the type of external cable, like HDMI and VGA connections.
+However, the external devices in question determine the type of external cables, like HDMI and VGA connections.

 HDMI